ecomfe/rebas-transfer/README.md

 rebas-transfer
 ===

-Transfer profiles to AMD modules
+Transfer profiles and templates to AMD modules